paulfranco/AndroidInterviewQuestions/README.md

 **What is AAPT (Android Asset Packaging Tool)?**

 Its part of the SDK and allows you to view, create, and update Zip-compatible archives (zip, jar, apk).

+**What is APK?**

+APK stands for Android Application Package.
+An APK file is the file format used for installing software on the Android operating system.
+It is a compressed package containing the whole project.

+**What is the Android Context?**

+It is an abstract class whose implementation is provided by the Android system.
+It gives the context of the current state of the application or the object.